A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs: Numerical Experiments and Results

-Replicated observations at a query $(\bm{x}, t)$ might be needed to achieve adequate accuracy, especially in the presence of significant noises.
+As a result of the analysis on noise levels, replicated observations at a query $(\bm{x}, t)$ might be needed to achieve adequate accuracy, especially in the presence of significant noises.
 While this particular scenario is not the focus of our current study, we outline a straightforward method to extend the proposed TMOBO to accommodate the requirement for replicated observations when the computational budget is sufficient.
 It is essential to recognize that with each noisy observation obtained at $(\bm{x}, t)$, the training process must start from scratch and will also output noisy observations from $(\bm{x}, 1)$ up to $(\bm{x}, t - 1)$.
 As a consequence, careful maintenance of multiple training procedures for replications is needed to ensure algorithmic efficiency.
 The pseudo-code for TMOBO-$P$, a modified version of TMOBO, is presented in Algorithm \ref{algo-TMOBO-P}.

 With an additional input $P$ denoting the number of replications, TMOBO-$P$ intends to include $P$ replicated observations at any visited query pair to mitigate the influence of noises.
 In each iteration, different from TMOBO, TMOBO-$P$ concurrently tracks $P$ independent training procedures for the ML model with the same sampled hyperparameter setting $\bm{x}'$ and ensures their progress remains consistent at the same epoch.
 Therefore, upon visiting a query pair $(\bm{x}, t')$, we can obtain $P$ replicated observations of it.
 Intuitively, the collection of sample means $\{\sum_{p = 1}^P\bm{y}_p(\bm{x}', 1) / P, \dots, \sum_{p = 1}^P\bm{y}_p(\bm{x}', t_{max}) / P\}$ form a compressed trajectory of $\bm{x}'$, i.e., average of $P$ observed trajectory of $\bm{x}'$.
 Then, the early stopping mechanism is applied to the compressed trajectory to determine when to stop all $P$ training procedures at the same time.
 Since the replicated training procedures are independent, TMOBO-$P$ can leverage parallel computing by assigning each training procedure to a specific processor.